 According to the Centers for Disease Control and Prevention (CDC), 41 percent of U.S. adults delayed or avoided medical care in 2020 because of the pandemic.
-Heading into 2022, hospitals are not only still treating COVID-19 patients but are starting to treat those who have postponed care and are now much sicker, requiring longer lengths of stay than before the pandemic.
+Heading into 2023, hospitals are not only still treating COVID-19 patients but continue to treat those who have postponed care and are now much sicker, requiring longer lengths of stay than before the pandemic.
 The continuing shift of surgical and endovascular procedures to the outpatient setting has also accelerated during the pandemic.
 Even emergency department (ED) visits, which have increased steadily since World War II, experienced their first significant drop in 2020; the CDC reported a 42 percent drop in ED visits in the spring of 2020 compared to the year before.
 Although ED volumes started to pick up by the end of 2020, they are still below pre-pandemic levels as nonurgent patients seek care in alternate settings.
 At this point, forecasting future bed need, emergency visits, and ancillary department workloads is challenging at best, and there seems to be no agreement on what will be the new normal.

 Shortage of Nurses

 The United States was projected to experience a shortage of registered nurses (RNs) even before the pandemic.
 A large portion of the nursing workforce is retiring just as aging baby boomers are requiring more health services, and the global pandemic has put further stress on an already dire situation.
 With many nurses leaving the profession due to burnout, the Bureau of Labor Statistics projects that 1.2 million new RNs will be needed by 2030 to address the current shortage.
 The AHA reports that the average vacancy rate for RNs across the U.S. in 2022 is 17 percent.
 Many hospitals are forced to hire traveler nurses whose rates are rising exponentially, dramatically increasing labor costs for hospitals.
 Consequently, facility planners need to design patient care spaces that facilitate efficient staffing patterns, reduce walking distances, provide a safe working environment, and promote collaboration and teamwork.